official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-1-section-3-2.md

 415

-3.2 | Development of UK strategy and options, January to April 2002 – “axis of evil” to Crawford167.
-Looking to the future, the JIC judged that Saddam Hussein was “not yet convinced” that a US:
+167. Looking to the future, the JIC judged that Saddam Hussein was “not yet convinced” that a US:

 “… move to overthrow him is inevitable.
 While the Coalition campaign continues in